Derby: Industrial Revolution

 Despite being one of the areas of Britain furthest from the sea, Derby holds a special place in the history of marine safety – it was as MP for Derby that Samuel Plimsoll introduced his bills for a "Plimsoll line" (and other marine safety measures).
 This failed on first introduction, but was successful in 1876 and contributed to Plimsoll's re-election as an MP.

+Railway engineering

+Annual dinner of the Institution of Mechanical Engineers held in the carriage works of the Midland Railway at Derby in 1898.
+Samuel Johnson, the railway's Chief Mechanical Engineer, was the institution's president.

+As a consequence of the Midland Railway having their headquarters in Derby, along with their Locomotive and Carriage & Wagon Works, the railways had been a major influence on the development of the town during the Victorian period.

+During the 20th century, railway manufacturing developed elsewhere, while in Derby the emphasis shifted to other industries.
+Even though it had pioneered the introduction of diesel locomotives, new production finished in 1966.
+Repair work gradually diminished until the locomotive works closed, the land being redeveloped as Pride Park.
+The only buildings remaining are those visible from Platform 6 of the station.

+The Carriage and Wagon Works has been owned by Alstom since 2021 and continues to build trains.
+The Railway Technical Centre continues to house railway businesses; this formerly included the headquarters of DeltaRail Group (previously known as the British Rail Research Division).

+Derby railway station retains an important position in the railway network.
+East Midlands Railway operate Derby Etches Park depot while Network Rail and Rail Operations Group also maintain trains in Derby.
+On 21 March 2023, it was announced that the city was to be the headquarters of Great British Railways.

+Derby is also the headquarters of the Derby Railway Engineering Society, founded in 1908 to promote railway engineering expertise both in the city and nationally.

 20th century to present day

 An industrial boom began in Derby when Rolls-Royce opened a car and aircraft factory in the town in 1907.
 In 1923, the Midland Railway became part of the London, Midland & Scottish Railway with headquarters in London.
 However, Derby remained a major rail manufacturing centre, second only to Crewe and Wolverton.
 Moreover, it remained a design and development centre and in the 1930s, on the direction of Lord Stamp, the LMS Scientific Research Laboratory was opened on London Road.

 In 1911, the Derby Wireless Club was formed by a group of local engineers and experimenters.
 It was to be the first radio or "wireless club" in the country.
 The early activities of the club, (even through World Wars), pushed the boundaries of 'wireless' technologies at the time in England, and promoted it into becoming a hobby for many local folk.